sense-design/firstspirit-module-template/README.md

 - Possibility to set breakpoints in code

 ## Legal Notices
-The FirstSpirit Module Template is a product of Crownpeak Technology GmbH, Dortmund, Germany.
+The FirstSpirit Module Template is maintained and provided by the e-Spirit Usergroup e.V., Viersen, Germany.
 The FirstSpirit Module Template is subject to the Apache-2.0 license.

 ## Disclaimer
 This document is provided for information purposes only.
-Crownpeak may change the contents hereof without notice.
+The e-Spirit Usergroup e.V. may change the contents hereof without notice.
 This document is not warranted to be error-free, nor subject to any other warranties or conditions, whether expressed orally or implied in law, including implied warranties and conditions of merchantability or fitness for a particular purpose.
-Crownpeak specifically disclaims any liability with respect to this document and no contractual obligations are formed either directly or indirectly by this document.
+The e-Spirit Usergroup e.V. specifically disclaims any liability with respect to this document and no contractual obligations are formed either directly or indirectly by this document.
 The technologies, functionality, services, and processes described herein are subject to change without notice.